 The name of the SP Connection used in this SSO transaction.

-The ID of the
+The ID of the OAuth client used in this transaction.

 The SP Adapter ID used in this transaction.